With judges’ ruling in recount, GOP cements two-seat majority in Virginia House of Delegates

 “We will continue to work with the outgoing Democratic majority for a timely transition so as to be prepared to work on day one,” Gilbert said in a written statement.
 “The session begins in a little over a month, and Virginians expect us to be ready to work the moment the gavel drops.”

 The Cordoza-Mugler race was one of two squeakers that, for weeks after Election Day, left control of the House in doubt.
 The other race was decided in Republicans’ favor Friday, after a recount affirmed that Republican challenger Karen Greenhalgh defeated incumbent Del.
-Alex Askew (D-Virginia Beach) — ensuring that the GOP would retake control of the General Assembly when it convenes Jan.
+Alex Askew (D-Virginia Beach) — ensuring that the GOP would retake control of the House when it convenes Jan.
 12.